 GP Training Practice

 Drs Aird and Parratt are trainers.
 Two other GPs, Dr Glendinning and Dr Power, are also preparing to become trainers.
-In addition Dr Swindall and Parratt are CSA examiner.
+In addition Dr Glendinning, Dr Power and Dr Powell are CSA examiner.
 Dr Swindall and Gardiner are also trainers for Foundation year doctors.
 We have also hosted ‘retained’ and ‘returning’ Doctors.

 All the partners are enthusiastic about training so training doctors are supported by the whole practice.
 Three of the consulting rooms are purpose equipped for video recording.

 We usually have two registrars and a foundation doctor in post.
 Past trainees have enjoyed having another registrar in the practice to share clinical problems with.

 Teaching from the registrar’s own trainer concentrates on consultation skills and problems, while joint tutorials with both registrars (and sometimes registrars from other practices) concentrate more on specific clinical areas.
 These joint tutorials are given by all the partners at East Quay, allowing registrars to benefit from the experience and expertise of different GPs.